-Seattle Shakespeare Company Programs

 Recent Successes and Current Challenges

 Our education programs, touring outreach performances, and Wooden O productions all point to our competitive advantage in providing arts that are academically required and culturally valued.
 Yet they rely on school and municipal budgets that are challenged.
 We are addressing this, in part, through Regional Shakespeare Alliances: geographically-based coalitions of schools, businesses, and philanthropists who plan together to sustain Shakespeare programs in their area.
-We are in the final year of a three-year grant from The Washington Women’s Foundation to replicate this model across the state.
-We will need community partners and support from individuals in building these coalitions.
+Support from individuals is critical to underwriting these outreach programs.